-Hard enamel coin is high quality challenge coin, and its color filled with solid pigment.
-The color and metal area are flushed with smooth surface with intense polished.
-Hard enamel coin is durable challenge coin; colors are vibrant with years to come.
-If you want to collect valuable challenge coin, hard enamel coin is a great choice.
+Hard enamel coin is a high-quality challenge coin, and its color is filled with solid pigment.
+The color and metal area are flushed with a smooth surface with intense polish.
+Hard enamel coin is a durable challenge coin; colors are vibrant for years to come.
+If you want to collect valuable challenge coins, a hard enamel coin is a great choice.

-What’s more, custom coins are crafted by hard enamel, and often be presented themselves well and higher quality because of their luxury appearance.
+What’s more, custom coins are crafted with hard enamel and often be presented themselves well and of higher quality because of their luxurious appearance.

 Soft Enamel Coin or Hard Enamel Coin: Which is Better?

 Someone had custom coins minted in soft enamel because he liked the realistic feeling.
-While, others are prefer to choose hard enamel coin, which feature smooth surface.
+While, others prefer to choose hard enamel coins, which feature a smooth surface.